RESEARCH STARTER

 About 47 percent of Austrian territory was covered with forests in 2024 (39,600 square kilometers out of 83,872 square kilometers).
 Therefore, timber is a significant natural resource in Austria.
 However, because of the mountainous regions of the eastern Alps and the partially cold climate, not all forests can be economically managed for timber production.
 Timber production is generally an important use of forests.
 Equally important is erosion control and protection of settlements from landslides and avalanches on the steep slopes of the Alps.
 Furthermore, forests provide important functions in terms of water purification and storage, micro- and meso-climate regulation, and recreation.
 The Austrian Forest Program presented by the Austrian government in 2006 aimed at achieving a sustainable and multifunctional use of forests.
 In 2022, in combination with the United Nations Economic Commission for Europe (UNECE), the Food and Agriculture Organization of the United Nations (FAO), and the Austrian Federal Ministry of Agriculture, Forestry, Regions and Water Management, Austrian leaders continued to create sustainable plans to protect Austrian forests.

 According to the Austrian Forest Inventory, typically about one-half of the annual increase in biomass is harvested.
-Out of 9.3 cubic meters of biomass increase per hectare, 5.6 cubic meters may be used.
+Out of 9.3 cubic meters (30.5 cubic feet) of biomass increase per hectare, 5.6 cubic meters may be used.
 In the first decade of the twenty-first century, forest areas grew by roughly 1 percent, with an increasing trend.
 The actual quantity of timber harvested is lower than the potential sustainable yield.
 About one-third of timber is used as biofuels, the rest for commercial purposes such as furniture.
 Austria ranks in the top ten of all European countries in timber production per capita.
 This also leads to an above-average paper and paperboard production.

 Climate change was one of the threats to functioning forest ecosystems.
 Austria's temperature has been rising faster than most of the world, gaining 2 degrees Celsius since 1880.
 Heatwaves and droughts have become more common and threaten the country's forests.
-Forests fires were expected to increase in frequency and intensity.
+Forest fires were expected to increase in frequency and intensity.
 Lack of water also led to pest infestations.

 Austrian forests are also considered important in terms of climate change policies.
 Austrian forests serve as a carbon sink because of the increase in timber stocks.
 Austrian forests are a major supplier of biofuels and therefore contribute to reducing greenhouse gases.